 |DIJA: +0.11% to 15,526.10||S&P 500: +0.11% to 1,754.03||NASDAQ: +0.11% to 3,933.16|

 |Gold: –1.09% to 74.82||Oil: +0.48% to 23.0401||U.S. 10-Year: -0.67% to 25.05|

-Here are three stories helping shape the market Friday.
+Here are the three stories helping shape the market Friday afternoon:

 1. Are Consumers Throwing in the Towel?
 Surrounded by a sluggish economy and dysfunctional government, consumer sentiment dropped to its lowest level of the year.
 According to Thomson Reuters/University of Michigan’s final reading, consumer sentiment fell to 73.2 in October compared to a preliminary reading of 75.2 and September’s final reading of 77.5.
 It was the worst reading since December 2012.